cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - IBC packets sent on one end of a channel should be delivered exactly once to the other end.
 - No network synchrony assumptions should be required for exactly-once safety.
-  If one or both of the chains should halt, packets should be delivered no more than once, and once the chains resume packets should be able to flow again.
+  If one or both of the chains halt, packets may be delivered no more than once, and once the chains resume packets should be able to flow again.

 #### Ordering